ePages-de/epages-devportal/_posts/2019/2019-10-01-rubyrussia-leading-ruby-conference-russia.md

 ---
 layout: post
-title: RubyRussia - leading Ruby conference in Russia
+title: RubyRussia - the leading Ruby conference in Russia
 date: 2019-10-01
 header_image: private/rubyrussia-2019.jpg
 header_position: bottom
 header_overlay: true
 category: events
-tags: ["conference", "development", "Ruby"]
+tags: ["conference", "development", "ruby"]
 authors: ["Kathia"]
 about_authors: ["ksalazar"]
 ---

-On September 28, I had the opportunity to attend [RubyRussia](https://rubyrussia.club/en){:target="_blank"} 2019.
+Last weekend I had the opportunity to attend [RubyRussia](https://rubyrussia.club/en){:target="_blank"} 2019.
-In this post I will give a brief description of some talks and the things the speakers mentioned.
+In this post I will give a brief description of some of the great talks as well as some interesting the things the speakers mentioned.

 ## About the conference

 RubyRussia is the main conference in Russia focused on the Ruby programming language.
-This year, it celebrated its 10th anniversary with [more than 700 attendees](https://twitter.com/grigoryvp/status/1177843629454442496){:target="_blank"}.
+This year it celebrated its 10th anniversary with [around 800 attendees](https://twitter.com/grigoryvp/status/1177843629454442496){:target="_blank"}.
 The event took place in Moscow.
-The organizers gathered speakers from all different backgrounds and countries (Russia ofc, Germany, Spain, Bulgaria, Czech Republic, Serbia, United States, United Kingdom) to spread their knowledge and share experience with the Ruby community.
+The organizers gathered speakers from all different backgrounds and countries (Russia, of course, Germany, Spain, Bulgaria, Czech Republic, Serbia, United States, United Kingdom) to spread their knowledge and share their experience with the Ruby community.

 ## The future of Ruby3

 The conference started with a warm welcome from the organizers, followed by the speech of [Yukihiro Matsumoto](https://github.com/matz){:target="_blank"}, creator of Ruby.
-He talked about the improvements that will come with Ruby3, in regards of static analysis, performance and concurrency.
+He talked about the improvements that will come with Ruby3, in regards of static analysis, performance, and concurrency.
 It will be released in December 2020.

 {% twitter https://twitter.com/palkan_tula/status/1177846424819703808 %}

 ## Zeitwerk: A new code loader

-The next talk was done by [Xavier Noria](https://github.com/fxn){:target="_blank"} about [Zeitwerk](https://github.com/fxn/zeitwerk/){:target="_blank"}, a more efficient code loader for Ruby that was developed by him and will be introduced in Rails 6.
+The next talk was done by [Xavier Noria](https://github.com/fxn){:target="_blank"} about [Zeitwerk](https://github.com/fxn/zeitwerk/){:target="_blank"}, a more efficient code loader for Ruby that was developed by him, and which will be introduced with Rails 6.
-He talked about the limitations of the old classic engine of loading things, technical aspects of the implementation of Zeitwerk and how to use it in non-rails projects.
+He talked about the limitations of the old classic engine of loading things, technical aspects of the implementation of Zeitwerk, and how to use it in non-rails projects.
 With Zeitwerk you no longer need to worry about require statements.
 As an example, he showed how Zeitwerk was used by [nanoc](https://nanoc.ws/){:target="_blank"} (a static-site generator), and they were able to [delete many require calls](https://github.com/nanoc/nanoc/pull/1403/files){:target="_blank"} thanks to this.
-A nice thing about Zeitwerk is that it's an independent gem (separate from rails), so you can use it as a dependency in any project.
+A nice thing about Zeitwerk is that it's an independent gem (separate from Rails), so you can use it as a dependency in any project.

 {% image_custom image="/assets/img/pages/blog/images/rubyrussia-2.jpg" width="40" lightbox %}

 ## Speeding up Initial Rendering of Rails Pages with render_async

-In this talk, [Nikola Đuza](https://github.com/nikolalsvk){:target="_blank"} exposed [render_async](https://github.com/renderedtext/render_async){:target="_blank"}, which is a gem that uses Rails and Javascript to load partials asynchronously and was meant to solve problems related to slow page loading time.
+In this talk, [Nikola Đuza](https://github.com/nikolalsvk){:target="_blank"} exposed [render_async](https://github.com/renderedtext/render_async){:target="_blank"}, which is a gem that uses Rails and Javascript to load partials asynchronously, and was meant to solve problems related to slow page loading time.
 He presented some code examples on how to use this gem.

 {% twitter https://twitter.com/maryiam/status/1177887111980224513 %}

-Among other talks were "Ruby network workflow: REST, JSON, GraphQL or gRPC?" by [Grigory Petrov](https://github.com/grigoryvp){:target="_blank"}, ["JIT compiler improvements in Ruby 2.7"](https://speakerdeck.com/k0kubun/rubyrussia-2019){:target="_blank"} by [Takashi Kokubun](https://github.com/k0kubun){:target="_blank"}, "Break, a debugger in plain Ruby" by [Genadi Samokovarov](https://github.com/gsamokovarov){:target="_blank"}, ["Going functional with algebraic effects"](https://speakerdeck.com/flashgordon/going-functional-with-algebraic-effects){:target="_blank"} by Nikita Shilnikov, ["Testing Microservices the Right Way"](https://speakerdeck.com/sh3pik/testing-microservices-the-right-way){:target="_blank"} by Tatiana Shepeleva, [Solving architectural problems with OOP in pictures](https://speakerdeck.com/inem/solving-architectural-problems-with-oop-in-pictures){:target="_blank"} by [Ivan Nemytchenko](https://github.com/inem){:target="_blank"}.
+Among other talks (where also slides and more info are available) were "Ruby network workflow: REST, JSON, GraphQL or gRPC?" by [Grigory Petrov](https://github.com/grigoryvp){:target="_blank"}, ["JIT compiler improvements in Ruby 2.7"](https://speakerdeck.com/k0kubun/rubyrussia-2019){:target="_blank"} by [Takashi Kokubun](https://github.com/k0kubun){:target="_blank"}, "Break, a debugger in plain Ruby" by [Genadi Samokovarov](https://github.com/gsamokovarov){:target="_blank"}, ["Going functional with algebraic effects"](https://speakerdeck.com/flashgordon/going-functional-with-algebraic-effects){:target="_blank"} by Nikita Shilnikov, ["Testing Microservices the Right Way"](https://speakerdeck.com/sh3pik/testing-microservices-the-right-way){:target="_blank"} by Tatiana Shepeleva, [Solving architectural problems with OOP in pictures](https://speakerdeck.com/inem/solving-architectural-problems-with-oop-in-pictures){:target="_blank"} by [Ivan Nemytchenko](https://github.com/inem){:target="_blank"}.
 You can check the rest of the talks on the [conference website](https://rubyrussia.club/en/programm){:target="_blank"}.

 ## If — The Vodka of Ruby